 Deletion: You can ask us to delete or remove your personal data if there is no good reason for us to continuing holding it or if you have asked us to stop using it (see below).
 If we think there is a good reason to keep the information you have asked us to delete (e.g. to comply with regulatory requirements), we will let you know and explain our decision.

 Restriction: You can ask us to restrict how we use your personal data and temporarily limit the way we use it.

 Objection: You can object to us using your personal data if you want us to stop using it.
 If we think there is a good reason for us to keep using the information, we will let you know and explain our decision.

 Portability: You can ask us to send you or another organisation an electronic copy of your personal data.

 Get in touch with us

 Get in touch with our team.
-We’d love to hear your feedback, questions or concerns on privacy and how we engage with you.
+We’d love to hear from you if:

 You can reach us via email or phone: